sergegithub22/dublinapps/README.md

 # DublinApps.
 Multi page web-site HTML template. \
-Layout bilded on flex.
+Layout built on flex.
 A little on grid(contact form)
 ### Used:
  - HTML
  - CSS